 Cancer Rehabilitation Services

-For more information, talk to someone from your care team or contact Fred Hutch Rehabilitation Medicine Services.
+For questions, talk to someone from your care team or contact Fred Hutch Rehabilitation Medicine Services.

 A cancer diagnosis doesn’t have to limit your life.
 Although cancer or cancer treatment might change your physical, emotional and mental abilities in ways that can make daily tasks harder, cancer rehabilitation can reduce or get rid of those side effects.
 Cancer Rehabilitation Services at Fred Hutchinson Cancer Center can help you stay as independent as possible.